entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009, Character 111), and references therein; Zhu *et al*.
 (2013), Character 189; Choo *et al*.
 (2017), Character 194; Zhu Y. *et al*.
 (2022), Character 178; Brazeau *et al*.
 (2023), Character 297.

 > - The coding of *Eosteus* is 1.
+The coding of *Megamastax amblyodus* is 1.

 175. Posteriorly converging supraorbital canals: (0) absent; (1) present.

 > Zhu Y. *et al*.
 (2022), Character 179.

 > - The coding of *Eosteus* is 0, as in *Janusiscus*.
 Note that the charater definition only when the posterior ends meet in the midline the coding is 1.
+The coding of *Megamastax amblyodus* is 1.

 176. Supraorbital canals and posterior pitlines convergence: (0) absent; (1) converge without contact; (2) converge with contact.